kiyagak/Splunk-Portfolio/EC2-Install.md

 ## Objective

-I am going to install Splunk Enterprise on an AWS EC2 instance.
-I also need to make the EC2 instance with the right system requirements so that Splunk Enterprise can work without error.
+The goal is to install Splunk Enterprise on an AWS EC2 instance.
+The EC2 instance needs the right system requirements so that Splunk Enterprise can work without error.
 Network access controls must also be configured to allow Splunk Enterprise to work properly.

 ## Install Splunk on AWS EC2 Ubuntu Instance